Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Results

-An independent 200-item scoring validation (GPT-5.2 as a separate judge, stratified across benchmarks) yielded Cohen's $\kappa = 0.80$ overall (``almost perfect''), with per-benchmark agreement of $\kappa = 0.93$ (BBQ), $0.95$ (TruthfulQA), $0.79$ (sycophancy), and $0.54$ (XSTest); the pipeline's modest net leniency ($+4$~pp) is conservative for the main findings, as corrections would strengthen observed effects.
-A 30-item expert manual audit found 0\% lenient scoring errors, and 18 pre-specified falsification tests of the scoring and pipeline infrastructure returned 15 clean passes, 3 partial (attenuated but surviving), and 0 failures (Appendix~\ref{app:validation}).
+An independent 200-item scoring validation used GPT-5.2 as a second judge of the primary pipeline outputs, stratified across benchmarks.
+We selected all 200 items from the test data set, divided into four strata by benchmark (BBQ, TruthfulQA, sycophancy, XSTest), and computed Cohen's $\kappa$ for each stratum.
+Overall agreement was very high (Cohen's $\kappa = 0.80$); broken down by benchmark, agreement varied: near-perfect on BBQ ($\kappa = 0.93$) and TruthfulQA ($\kappa = 0.95$), less than perfect on sycophancy ($\kappa = 0.79$) and XSTest ($\kappa = 0.54$).
+Analysis of both the automatic and the manual evaluation processes revealed that the modest net leniency displayed by the primary pipeline ($+4$~pp) is conservative, since corrections would have strengthened the observed effects.
+A 30-item expert manual audit found 0\% lenient scoring errors.
+Eighteen pre-specified falsification tests of the scoring and pipeline infrastructure returned 15 clean passes, 3 partial (attenuated but surviving), and 0 failures (Appendix~\ref{app:validation}).

-The analysis follows the pre-registered statistical plan (DOI:~\href{https://doi.org/10.17605/OSF.IO/CJW92}{10.17605/OSF.IO/CJW92}) with ten protocol deviations summarised in Table~\ref{tab:deviations}.
-The primary estimator changed from GLMM to cluster-robust logistic regression due to optimizer nonconvergence (D-006; point estimates invariant across attempted specifications).
-Mistral Large~2 was added prior to unblinding (D-008); five-model replication confirms identical conclusions.
-All deviations were implementation decisions made before or during data collection, not post-hoc analytic adjustments.
+Nine implementation deviations from the pre-registered statistical plan (DOI:~\href{https://doi.org/10.17605/OSF.IO/CJW92}{10.17605/OSF.IO/CJW92}) are catalogued in Table~\ref{tab:deviations}.
+Two have analytic consequences: GLMM failed to converge under our cluster structure, prompting a switch to cluster-robust logistic regression as the primary estimator (D-006; point estimates invariant across attempted specifications), and Mistral Large~2 was added to the model set prior to unblinding (D-008; five-model replication confirms identical conclusions).
+Every deviation surfaced during the design or data-collection phase; none was a post-hoc analytic adjustment.

-Because GPT-5.2 does not accept a temperature parameter, we reran the primary analysis excluding GPT-5.2 ($N = 52{,}340$, 5~models); all qualitative conclusions are preserved (H1c map-reduce RD attenuates from $-7.3$ to $-6.4$~pp but remains highly significant).
-A separate 5-model sensitivity analysis excluding Opus (addressing the apparatus conflict; Section~\ref{sec:opus-excluded}) likewise preserves all conclusions.
+Because GPT-5.2 does not expose a temperature parameter, we reran the primary analysis on the remaining five models ($N = 52{,}340$).
+Qualitative conclusions hold: H1c map-reduce RD attenuates from $-7.3$ to $-6.4$~pp, still highly significant.
+A separate five-model sensitivity analysis excluding Opus (apparatus conflict; Section~\ref{sec:opus-excluded}, Table~\ref{tab:opus-excluded}) preserves the qualitative map-reduce finding ($-5.6$~pp, $p_{\text{Holm}} < 10^{-28}$) but pushes the small ReAct effect ($-0.7$~pp in the full sample) below the conventional significance threshold, a sign of how much Opus's inclusion drives the ReAct headline.